June 25, 2020 —

 Other costs include security guards and the cleaning service, along with one-time expenses such as new lights.

 More on transportation hubs plus parklets, pedlets, and flex zones, appears in the June issue of Downtown Idea Exchange.
-Click below to learn more about Downtown Idea Exchange and other resources for revitalizing downtowns and commercial corridors.
+Click to learn more about Downtown Idea Exchange and other resources for revitalizing downtowns and commercial corridors.